apple-fritter/celebration/README.md

 ## Scripts:
 ### Superuser scripts:
 #### [cleaning_routine.admin.sh](https://github.com/apple-fritter/celebration/blob/main/root/cleaning_routine.admin.sh)
-`cleaning_routine.admin.sh` script executes a sequence of cleanup tasks to optimize system performance.
+Executes a sequence of cleanup tasks to optimize system performance.
 It scans for all schema files that are not utilized by any installed applications and removes them to free up space.

 ```
 Start Script